timonla/timonla.github.io/_posts/2020-12-14-bdd-unit-test-naming.md

 we have implemented.
 Dan North presents his thoughts on how tests/behaviors should be named already in his initial post.
-Martin Fowler also shares a concide description, focusing on the test naming, [in this blog post](https://martinfowler.com/bliki/GivenWhenThen.html).
+Martin Fowler also shares a concise description, focusing on the test naming, [in this blog post](https://martinfowler.com/bliki/GivenWhenThen.html).

 ### Here is my take